 Ani Phyo recommends using 1/3 cup of organic sucanat, turbinado sugar, or agave syrup to 2 cups of filtered water.
-Sucanat and turbinado sugar are vegan choices, whereas agave I would personally not recommend because, according to some reports, it's not actually very different from normal syrup.
-This may depend on the company you are buying from, however, so you may wish to contact the company to check their background.
+Sucanat and turbinado sugar are vegan choices.

 Other probiotic drinks you may wish to try to make are 'kombucha' and 'rejuvelac', both of which, however, can be a little more vinegary tasting.

-You can also create raw probiotic nut cheeses by fermenting your vegan nut cheese with various different probiotics, for example with the contents of a probiotic capsule.
-For raw probiotic cheese recipes (dairy free) google it or check my facebook site for a couple of links to good recipes.
+You can also create raw vegan probiotic nut cheeses by fermenting your vegan nut cheese with various different probiotics, for example with the contents of a probiotic capsule.
+For raw probiotic cheese recipes (dairy free) check the book linked to at the bottom of this article or search on the internet for recipes.

 Donna Gates and Linda Schatz: "The Body Ecology Diet: Recovering Your Health and Rebuilding Your Immunity: Changing the Way the World Eats with Probiotic Nutrition".